Learn about the causes and treatments for premature ejaculation and performance anxiety

 There is a wide-variety of treatments available for premature ejaculation.
 Deciding which approach to take depends on the origin of the PE.
 If PE and performance anxiety co-occur you’ll need to decide whether to treat one or both issues.

-In the next section we will talk about behavioural therapy for PE which can also help in cases of anxiety.
+In the next section we will talk about behavioral therapy for PE which can also help in cases of anxiety.
 This method includes masturbation and/or full penetration exercises.
 We will also review a few treatments for reducing performance anxiety which may help with PE.

 It is important to note that a technique may work for one man with PE, but not the other.
 This is normal.
 In this situation, it is important to try different things until you find something that works for you and your partner.
 If you try these techniques, and are unable to garner success, you may need to consult with a sex therapist.

-Behavioral sex therapy involves teaching men with premature ejaculation (PE) how to become more self-aware.
+The stop-start method and the squeeze technique involve teaching men with premature ejaculation (PE) how to become more self-aware.
 More specifically, these exercises help men recognize what is happening in their bodies, during sex.
 It also helps them better understand the role their thoughts play in their behaviors, which in this case, is PE.
 Masturbation and/or full penetration exercises not only help men identify their ‘points of no return,’ but also improve their stamina.

 Behavioral sex therapy exercises also teach men how to interpret their “bodily signals,” during sex.
 “Signals” that would probably happen naturally, if the man was not grappling with anxiety issues.
 These exercises teach men with PE how to pay close attention to the feelings and sensations that occur, during sexual stimulation.